St John's Catholic Comprehensive School

 This is an exciting time to be entering the last phase of your school education.
 Most of you will continue into Higher Education or find a job which will have a training and educational element in it; either way your time in the Sixth Form will act as the bridge to whichever pathway you ultimately choose to follow.
 Your compulsory education is nearly over and you should make this next step in the full knowledge of what to expect.
 We wish you well as you make the most important decision in your education so far.

-Please be advised that the functionality on UCAS Progress has changed this year.
-Any student who is currently attending one of the following:
+Please be advised any student who is currently attending one of the following:

 • a school which is out of this county